PrimozRatej/SSL-Certificates-part-2/README.md

 #### But like Franci says: "There is always a hole".
 ##### So where is it?
-- If the attacker get trusted cert, then he could intercept traffic, if we are not pinning the rootCA
+- If the attacker get trusted cert (from any rootCA), then he could intercept traffic, if we are not pinning the rootCA
 - If we are pinning the rootCA, then the attacker would need a trusted cert from that specific rootCA.
 - If we are pinning leaf cert, we are in both cases protected, but then there is this [question](https://security.stackexchange.com/questions/224246/certficate-pinning-should-i-pin-the-leaf-or-intermediate#:~:text=You%20can%20pin,of%20the%20differences:) (paragraph 3).
 - If we are pinning the whole chain is not really a big difference from when we are pinning the leaf.